Searching for how to get around Chicago? As a local, I have prepared a complete guide to getting around in Chicago safely and easily.

 Unless you are talking your bike on a trail like the 606 or the Lakefront Trail, I recommend using this option only if you have experience biking in a large city because drivers can be pretty aggressive and not all streets have bike lanes.

 Although the most expensive option, taxis and ridesharing is a great way to get around Chicago.
-If you are traveling a short distance with multiple people, it is not much more costly that public transportation and can be much faster.
+If you are traveling a short distance with multiple people, it might cost about the same price per person as public transportation and can be much faster.

-Taxis are plentiful and easy to find in the airport, in front of large hotels, in the business district and at popular tourist attractions (although not as easy as before ridesharing became so popular).
-You can also download the Curb app to hail and pay for taxis.
+Taxis are plentiful and easy to find in tourist attractions (airports, in front of large hotels, in the central business district and at popular landmarks), although not as easy as it was before ridesharing became so popular.
+You can also hail and pay for rides electronically by downloading the Curb and ARRO apps.

-If you do not already have a Lyft account, you can use my referral code to get $12 in Lyft credit towards your first rides in Chicago.
+If you do not already have a Lyft account, you can use my referral code to get $6 in credit per ride for your first 2 rides in Chicago.

 The Chicago Transit Authority (CTA) provides both rapid transit train and bus service around Chicago.
 You might also see references to Pace, which is the bus service company that operates in Chicago’s suburbs.